Caring for Your Instrument

-In a series a short articles, violin maker and restorer Michael Darnton shares tips for maintaining your own violin, viola, or cello, as well as guidance on when to visit the repair shop.
+In this series a short articles, violin maker and restorer Michael Darnton shares tips for maintaining your own violin, viola, or cello, as well as guidance on when to visit the repair shop.

 The String Instrument Checkup